corysauve/corysauve.com/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, I'm Cory, a graduate student at Indiana University!
 I'm currently pursuing Masters degrees in both Environmental Science and Public Affairs at the O'Neill School of Public and Enviornmental Affairs.
-Most of my interests lie in using data science techniques to better understand aquatic systems.
+Most of my interests involve using data science techniques to better understand aquatic systems.
 In my free time, I enjoy analzying interesting data in R, exploring the outdoors, cooking, and coffee.